The people in this world who truly touch me, and even deeply,

 It’s very healing, it lifts me up, it gives me hope, helps me cope,

-For it’s a light in the darkness, and an unconditional rope.
+'Cause it’s a light in the darkness and an unconditional rope.

-And likewise for other folk too, who struggle emotionally
+Likewise for other people too, who struggle emotionally

 With those cold shadows of darkness that can haunt one internally.